Koenkk/zigbee2mqtt.io/docs/information/mqtt_topics_and_message_structure.md

 Allows you to change the `friendly_name` of a device on the fly.
 Format should be: `{"old": "OLD_FRIENDLY_NAME", "new": "NEW_FRIENDLY_NAME"}`.

+## zigbee2mqtt/bridge/config/rename_last
+Allows you to rename the last joined device.
+Payload should be the new name e.g. `my_new_device_name`.

 ## zigbee2mqtt/bridge/config/add_group
 Allows you to add a group, payload should be the name of the group, e.g. `my_group`.